sybond/ble-pressure-transducer/README.md

 - Ground
 - Output

+[@frontmesh](https://github.com/frontmesh) has provided some information regarding two types of G1/8 fittings, short and long.
+I'm guessing Flair 58 is using the lengthy version.
+It would be preferable if you could have this long-fitting version &mdash; and please share it with us.

 ### Wiring
 From above schematic, we will need to connect Pressure Transmitter to `5V`, `GND` and some analog PIN (I choose `ADC19`/`GPIO26`).